Thepuppetqueen57/Neptune-OS/README.md

 Although theres a chance it already works but me and my friend who is on windows just havent figured out how to get it to compile correctly yet.

+## Docker
+To run on docker you need to run `sudo docker build -t neptune ./`

+Then run `sudo docker run -it neptune`

+The -it is very important because if you dont put it there well..

+Input handling gets a little silly.
+Thats all I'm gonna say.

+I plan on adding a docker image to every new release (if thats even possible)

+Cuz its kinda pointless if you have to make it yourself

 # Credits
  Thanks to [my friend Shayna](https://github.com/PsychedelicShayna) for making the library used in the calculator